slviajero/tinybasic/MANUAL.md

 ### ESP32 VGA with FabGL

 BASIC runs on TTGO VGA ESP32 hardware boards.
-These boards are specifically designed for retro computin applications.
+These boards are specifically designed for retro computing applications.
 They have a PS2 keyboard and mouse, a VGA adapter and an SD card slot.
-Many old OSes and computer games can run on them.
+Many old OS's and computer games can run on them.

 I ported the BASIC interpreter to it with a VGA 640x200 screen.
 The sound generator and the SD is also supported.
 This makes the TTGO VGA board a fully function 64 kB home computer.